-Gary Cain is a Canadian-born guitarist, singer, and songwriter with one foot planted firmly in the blues, and the other foot planted in seemingly everything else.
+Gary Cain is a Canadian-born, Austin-based guitarist, singer, and songwriter with one foot planted firmly in the blues, and the other foot planted in seemingly everything else.
 He’s been called “ridiculously talented” and a “jaw-dropper” by Blues Matters Magazine.
 His debut album led one reviewer to exclaim “Oh my God, can this guy play a guitar!”

 The foundation of his virtuosic style was laid via marathon practice sessions as a youngster in his parents’ basement.
-“Back then it’s all I would do some days – sometimes 13, 14 hours a day.
+“Back then it’s all I would do some days – often 13, 14 hours a day.
 I’d have to be reminded to eat.” says Cain.
 “For as long as I can remember, it’s been a huge part of who I am.”

-Cain’s music career eventually led him from the blues clubs of Canada soon attracted the attention of an international talent-buyer, landing him a 6-nights a week gig in Dubai in the house band of the largest nightclub in the emirate at the time.
-Playing cover tunes paid well, but eventually saw Cain return to Canada burnt out.
+Cain’s blazing guitar work in the blues clubs of Canada soon attracted the attention of an international talent-buyer, landing him a 6-nights-a-week house-band gig in Dubai’s largest nightclub.
+Playing pop tunes paid well, but eventually led to burnout, and a return to Canada.
 “I didn’t touch my guitar for 3 months after I got back, which I hadn’t done since I first picked it up as a kid.
-It had always been my favourite thing, and somehow I’d made it into a chore.
-Eventually I just thought back to what made me love it in the first place, playing strictly for the joy and expression of it, not to make money or fit other people’s expectations.
+It had always been my favorite thing, and somehow I’d made it into a chore.
+Eventually I just thought back to what made me love it in the first place, playing strictly for the joy and expression of it, not to fit other people’s expectations.
 Lots of people want you to fit into their box.
 In the end the most important thing is you stay true to yourself.
 I’m thankful to have learned that lesson early on and it’s something I’ll never forget.”